ktravaglini/BIOC281/Classes/2/Tutorial 2 Instructions.md

 ```

 ### Build a kallisto index
-#### Either open a new Terminal window while 10X STAR Index is being built and proceed as below: first download the whole genome fasta then build transcriptome fasta using hg38 genome fasta and annotation and finally clean the messy transcript names with a perl oneliner "https://github.com/trinityrnaseq/Griffithlab_rnaseq_tutorial_wiki/blob/master/Kallisto.md"
+#### Either open a new Terminal window while 10X STAR Index is being built, or move back to a previously open terminal that is idle and proceed as below: first download the whole genome fasta, then build transcriptome fasta using hg38 genome fasta and annotation, and finally clean the messy transcript names with a perl oneliner "https://github.com/trinityrnaseq/Griffithlab_rnaseq_tutorial_wiki/blob/master/Kallisto.md"
 ```bash
 cd ~/BIOC281/Classes/2/RefSeq_Oct2020/GenomeFasta
 wget --quiet http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.2bit